William-Yeh/docker-ansible/README.md

 - OS: Debian (jessie, wheezy), Ubuntu (xenial, trusty, precise), CentOS (7, 6), Alpine (3).

-- Ansible: four series -
+- Ansible: four variants -

-  1. the most recent *stable* version;
+  1. provides the most recent *stable* version of Ansible; suitable for most people.
-  2. old 1.9 version;
+  2. this variant is designed for building *minimal* images out of playbooks; i.e., the Ansible body will be removed when mission completed.
-  3. the *experimental* version;
+  3. provides the old 1.9 version of Ansible.
-  4. for building *minimal* images from playbooks; i.e., the Ansible body will be removed when mission completed.
+  4. provides the *experimental* version of Ansible.

 ## Images and tags